Lower Back Pain Causes & Symptoms

 4. Radiculopathy: A condition caused by compression, inflammation and/or injury to a spinal nerve root.
 Pressure on the nerve root results in pain, numbness, or a tingling sensation that travels or radiates to other areas of the body that are served by that nerve.
 Radiculopathy may occur when spinal stenosis or a herniated or ruptured disc compresses the nerve root.

-6. Spondylolisthesis: A condition in which a vertebra of the lower spine slips out of place, pinching the nerves exiting the spinal column.
+6. Spondylolisthesis: A condition in which a vertebra of the lower spine slips out of place, pinching the nerves exiting the spinal column and causing pain in the lower back.

 8. Spinal Stenosis is a narrowing of the spinal column that puts pressure on the spinal cord and nerves that can cause pain or numbness with walking and over time leads to leg weakness and sensory loss.